-First thing to check is the iconic Hermès logo, an embossed stamp located on the front of the bag under the flap, below the stitching.
+The first thing to check is the iconic Hermès logo, an embossed stamp located on the front of the bag under the flap, below the stitching.

 In contrast, most fake Hermès bags have printed or pressed-in lettering.
-The letters are often not consistent in font, size, or direction and the spacing between the letters may be uneven.
+The letters are often not consistent in font, size, or direction, and the spacing between the letters may be uneven.
 Also, the accent over the second E in HERMÈS may be too light or absent.

-The Leather or Skin
+The Leather Or Skin

 The Inside Zipper